teceer/locaize-react/README.md

 </main>;
 ```

-For more detailed instructions and examples, please refer to the [Locaize React documentation](https://github.com/teceer/locaize-react#readme).
+## Roadmap

+### Upcoming Features:

+- **Web-based Translation Management**: Manual editing of translations.
+- **Non-Anonymized Parameter Support**: Translate dynamic values directly.
+- **Improved SSR Support**: Enhancements for SEO and server-side rendering.
+- **Custom Storage Options**: Support for alternative storage backends.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Locaize React, please follow these steps:
+Follow these steps to contribute:

 1. Fork the repository.
-2. Create a new branch for your feature or fix.
+2. Create a new branch.
 3. Make your changes and commit them.
-4. Push your branch to your forked repository.
+4. Push your branch.
-5. Submit a pull request to the original repository.
+5. Open a pull request.

 ## License